-You complete your application electronically by accessing the Free Application for Federal Student Aid (FAFSA) on the web at www.fafsa.ed.gov.
-Be sure to use the federal school code 031563 for both Estrella Mountain Community College and the Southwest Skill Center.
+You complete your application electronically by accessing the Free Application for Federal Student Aid (FAFSA) on the web at studentaid.gov.
+Be sure to use the federal school code 031563 for Estrella Mountain Community College.
 It is also recommended that the IRS Data Retrieval Tool be used when completing the FAFSA application.
 Generally within 5-7 days after you have submitted your FAFSA with all required signatures, it is sent to the school.
 If additional documents are required from the student, please understand additional processing time is required.
 Depending on the time of year and the number of financial aid applicants, the processing time may be anywhere from three to 15 business days.
 Students should always plan ahead and submit paperwork as early as possible.
-This applies to all types of forms, Federal Financial Aid forms, scholarship forms, public assistance forms etc...
+This applies to all types of forms, Federal Financial Aid forms, scholarship forms, public assistance forms etc.

 A new FAFSA must be submitted for every new academic year.
 The new year for Estrella Mountain Community College begins in every fall semester.
-Every student should complete the FAFSA form as soon as possible after January 2nd of the calendar year they plan to attend college.
+Every student should complete the FAFSA form as soon as possible after October 1st of the calendar year prior to when they plan to attend college.

-When completing the FAFSA application there is an option to retrieve tax information directly from the IRS by using the IRS Data Retrieval Tool.
-If the retrieval is used it is advised to go over the information that is retrieved to verify that it is accurate.
 Generally, you will need federal tax return (IRS 1040, 1040A, or 1040 EZ).
 You may also want to have your W-2 forms and any other records of money earned in the tax year you are using to complete the FAFSA.
 This would include records of untaxed income.
-You may also need to use current bank statement, business or farm records and any records of stocks, bonds or other investments etc...
+You may also need to use current bank statement, business or farm records and any records of stocks, bonds or other investments etc.

 It is the student's responsibility to check their financial aid status on the my.maricopa.edu online system regularly.
 You can view missing financial aid documents (under your "To Do" list or the "Message Center"), see if you've been awarded financial aid (click on the "View Financial Aid" link toward the bottom of the page), review your charges, etc. Students must submit all information requested to complete their financial aid file.
 Federal Financial Aid and/or scholarship awards may hold your enrollment in classes at EMCC.